CestinaLover/WD-SEATWORK-4-JIGABOO-TX03/readme.md

 ## Description

 This is my Hands-On 2 for my web design class, hope you like it!
-The goal is to make a cool Hero and Card Display Website.
+The goal is to make a cool Hero and Card Display Website, Noir's Card Gallery contains 2 feature pages to demonstrate different feature layouts. the layouts are distinct and visually appealing.

 ## Website Instructions:

-You will first be sent to the home page where you can read my About the purpose of the site, once you are done reading, you can check out Feature 1 page or Feature 2 page by clicking the buttons on the top right, Noir's Card Gallery contains 2 feature pages to demonstrate different feature layouts. the layouts are distinct and visually appealing, navigate however you wish, and hope you enjoy my work!
+You will first be sent to the home page where you can read my About the purpose of the site, once you are done reading, you can check out Feature 1 page or Feature 2 page by clicking the buttons on the top right, navigate however you wish, and hope you enjoy my work!

 ### File Structure